guidoism/escape/proposal_002.md

 - **DROP** -- Drop the top of the stack
 - **SWAP** -- Swap the top two elements on the stack
-- **DUP**  -- Duplicate the top of the stack
+- **DUP** and **?DUP** -- Duplicate the top of the stack and do it only if it's not empty
-- **?DUP** -- Duplicate the top of the stack only if it's not empty
+-  -- Duplicate the top of the stack only if it's not empty
 - **OVER** -- Push a copy of the second element onto the stack
 - **ROT** and **-ROT** -- Rotate the top three values of the stack
 - **INCR** and **DECR** -- Increment or decrement the top of the stack
+- **FETCH** and **STORE** -- Fetch and store from/to memory
 - Math and comparison words
-- **FETCH** and **STORE** -- Fetch and store from/to memory